Introduction

 - Along with the divorce procedures, it also involves the division of property and assets, as well as the issue of child custody.
 Divorce procedures and laws in India differ according to religion.

-What are the Different Types of Divorce in Hindu law?
+What are the Different Types of Divorce in Hindu Law?

 Divorce is classified into two types under Hindu law:

-- Mutual divorce: Mutual divorce is governed by the Hindu Marriage Act.
+- Mutual Divorce: Mutual divorce is governed by the Hindu Marriage Act.
 As the name implies, both parties, i.e., husband and wife, mutually agree and express their consent for peaceful separation in a mutual divorce.

 - Contested Divorce: A Contested Divorce occurs when either spouse initiates the divorce.
 Hindu Marriage Act of 1955 specifies the grounds for a contested divorce, which include cruelty, conversion of religion, insanity, communicable disease, or either spouse’s absence for more than seven years.

-Mutual Consent Divorce Procedures:
+Mutual Consent Divorce Procedures

 The divorce procedures for filing for mutual divorce in India are as follows:

-- STEP 1: Create a petition outlining the reasons for the divorce and ensuring that both parties agree on it.
+- Step 1: Create a petition outlining the reasons for the divorce and ensuring that both parties agree on it.

-- STEP 4: Following this, the parties are given a six-month cooling period in the hopes of reconciling.
+- Step 4: Following this, the parties are given a six-month cooling period in the hopes of reconciling.

-- STEP 5: If there is no reconciliation after six months, both parties must appear for the final hearing.
+- Step 5: If there is no reconciliation after six months, both parties must appear for the final hearing.
 (The parties must appear for the second motion within 18 months of filing the divorce petition.)

-- STEP 6: At the final hearing, the court issues the divorce decree, effectively ending the marriage.
+- Step 6: At the final hearing, the court issues the divorce decree, effectively ending the marriage.

-Contested Divorce Procedures in India
+Contested Divorce Process in India

-- STEP 2: If the court is satisfied after reviewing the petition and decides to proceed with the case, it issues a notice or summons to the opposing party to appear on a set date with his or her lawyer.
+- Step 2: If the court is satisfied after reviewing the petition and decides to proceed with the case, it issues a notice or summons to the opposing party to appear on a set date with his or her lawyer.

-- STEP 4: On a set date, both parties will appear in court, record their statements, submit evidence, be cross-examined, and present any witnesses.
+- Step 4: On a set date, both parties will appear in court, record their statements, submit evidence, be cross-examined, and present any witnesses.
 The attorneys for both sides will then present their closing arguments.

-- STEP 5: Finally, on a set date, the court will render its decision and issue a divorce decree.
+- Step 5: Finally, on a set date, the court will render its decision and issue a divorce decree.
 The aggrieved party has three months from the date of the order to file an appeal.

 What are the basis and divorce procedures in India under Muslim law?

-Divorce procedures Under Muslim Law in India
+Divorce Procedures Under Muslim Law in India

 The said Act specifies the following grounds on which Muslim women in India can seek divorce: